Quesovamos2662/WRO2026_FE_Go-Cheese/README.md

 In the original design, the EV3 brick was mounted vertically at the center of the chassis, with the sensor ports facing sideways.
 The two ultrasonic sensors were placed at the rear of the robot, pointing outward to the sides.
-This layout made the robot significantly taller and placed most of its weight near the back, which made it unstable during turns and caused the front wheels to lose grip on the track surface.
+This made the robot significantly taller and placed most of its weight near the back, which made it unstable during turns and caused the front wheels to lose grip on the track surface.
 The rear sensor placement also created a large blind spot at